 The designated data contact person for each site will receive instructions from the LDC about the specific procedures for obtaining the data packages when they are released.

-Evaluation scripts to support the MED evaluation are within the NIST Framework for Detection Evaluations (F4DE) Toolkit found on the NIST MIG tools page.
-A new version with support of the scoring server will be made available soon.
+Evaluation scripts to support the MED evaluation are within the NIST Framework for Detection Evaluations (F4DE) Toolkit, a link to the latest release can be found on the NIST MIG tools page.

 Consult the TRECVID Master Schedule.